Skip to main content

 Quick answer

 To make a 4th of July AI video, feed one clear selfie plus an early-2000s-camcorder prompt to an AI video model like Seedance 2.0, Veo 3, or Sora 2 — a candid Independence Day scene (backyard BBQ, sparklers, grand-finale fireworks) with faded color, sensor noise, autofocus hunting, and handheld shake.
-Or skip the prompt engineering: Starrd's Fourth of July templates bake the whole camcorder look into one tap from a single photo — no filming, no grading app, first video free.
+Or skip the prompt engineering: Starrd's Fourth of July templates bake the whole camcorder look into one tap from a single photo — no filming, no grading app, 100 credits (about $5.99) per video, no subscription.

 What You're Trying to Make